stangri/docs.openwrt.melmac.net/pbr/README.md

 ## 11. <a name='GettingHelp'></a>Getting Help

+General discussion of this package is happening at the [OpenWrt forum thread](https://forum.openwrt.org/t/policy-based-routing-pbr-package-discussion/140639).

 If things are not working as intended, please first set verbosity to 2 by running these commands

 ```sh